overvis/opcb-release/docs/User_Docs/OPCB-221B_Manual/README.md

   hours (in case of possible condensation on the elements).
 - Carefully study the operating manual;
-- If you have any questions about the installation of the product, please contact technical support at the phone number at the end of the operating manual.
+- If you have any questions about the installation of the product, please contact technical support by the phone number at the end of the operating manual.

 <!-- TODO: picture -->